Dayenu Meaning: It Would Have Been Enough? | Aleph Beta

 What Does Dayenu Mean?

-Dayenu In The Passover Haggadah
+Dayenu In The Pesach Haggadah

 Many songs are sung during the Passover seder, including the song of Dayenu, literally meaning “it would have been enough.”
 With its catchy Hebrew chorus, everyone at the seder can heartily join in.
 But behind the fun lyrics lies a profound message of wisdom that shouldn’t be missed.